 Composer and pianist Jonathan Howard Katz is gaining increasing recognition for the unique immediacy and expressive depth of his music, which speaks to audiences and performers alike.
-Harnessing this intuitive grasp of communication, combined with a rigorous technical command, he has developed a strong artistic voice that is recognizable through a diverse body of work that continues to grow.
+Harnessing this intuitive grasp of communication, combined with a rigorous technical command, he has developed a strong artistic voice that is recognizable through a diverse body of work.

-One of Dr. Katz’s major artistic interests has been developing collaborations with choreographers and dancers in which the music is equal to the movement in importance and intricacy, and to date he has composed twelve works for dance (with another in progress) in collaboration with eight choreographers.
-Recent projects include works with choreographers Seán Curran, Manuel Vignoulle, Katarzyna Skarpetowska, and Periapsis Music and Dance’s resident choreographers Erin Dillon and Hannah Weber.
-He is the artistic director and co-founder of Periapsis Music and Dance, curates the Periapsis Open Series in New York City, and has taught music workshops for dancers and choreographers at the Peridance Capezio Center.
-He is currently an adjunct teacher in the dance department at NYU’s Tisch School of the Arts.
+One of Dr. Katz’s major artistic interests has been developing collaborations with choreographers and dancers in which the music is equal to the movement in importance and intricacy, and to date he has composed over a dozen works for dance in collaboration with eight choreographers.
+Recent collaborators include Seán Curran, Manuel Vignoulle, Katarzyna Skarpetowska, and Periapsis Music and Dance’s resident choreographers Erin Dillon and Hannah Weber.
+He is the artistic director and cofounder of Periapsis Music and Dance, curates the Periapsis Open Series in New York City, has taught music workshops and classes at the Peridance Capezio Center, and is an adjunct teacher in the dance department at NYU’s Tisch School of the Arts.

 Dr. Katz holds degrees in piano performance from Indiana University, New England Conservatory, and Northwestern University.
-It was during his time in the Doctor of Music program at Northwestern that he began to compose seriously for the first time since his teenage years, and recognition came almost immediately.
-He advanced in multiple international competitions, winning the $10,000 Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
+It was during his time in the Doctor of Music program at Northwestern that he returned to composition after a hiatus of over a decade, and recognition came immediately.
+He advanced in multiple international competitions, winning the Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
 In 2011, he became one of the last people to receive the coveted Jacob K. Javits Fellowship from the U.S. Department of Education, which funded his composition studies in New York for four years and was worth over $150,000.

 As a pianist, Dr. Katz was presented by the Boston Symphony Orchestra in their “Evenings with Schoenberg” series in 2006 and gave the Bloomington (IN) premiere of the original version of Tchaikovsky’s Piano Concerto No. 2 in 2001.
 Winner of the 2007 Pittsburgh Concert Society Major Auditions and semifinalist in the 2009 Concert Artists Guild International Competition, he has appeared at the Aspen Music Festival, the Music Academy of the West, in Boston’s Jordan Hall, at PianoForte Chicago, on the Steinway Society of Western Pennsylvania series, and on the Music at St. Luke’s series in East Hampton.